-The GAF website also thanks to the GAF7 Volunteers from AIT, who, under the leadership of Veena, helped make all the events flow smoothly.
+The article also mentions GAF7 Volunteers from AIT, who helped all the events flow smoothly.

 The article highlights the key actions that are needed to make real progress toward gender equality —all of which were raised and discussed at the conference.